Azure/multimodal-ai-llm-processing-accelerator/README.md

 If using the Azure Storage bindings in your pipelines (e.g. for Azure Blob Storage input triggers), you can either connect directly to an Azure Storage account or you can test with a locally-running Storage Account emulator.
 The steps below outline the correct configuration for each of these options.

-1. To use a locally-running Storage Account emulator, you will need to install and run the Azurite emulator before you start the function server.
+1. **Use a locally-running Storage Account emulator**: You will need to install and run the Azurite emulator before you start the function server.

 - The easiest way to run the Azurite emulator is using the [Azurite VS Code extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite).
 - Once installed, click on the buttons in the bottom right-hand corner of the VS Code window to start or stop the server (see below).
 Once clicked, the emulator will start running: